-Introducing a fabulous new design the Glencoe Thistle available in embroidered cosmetic bag, doilies, table runner, napkins, jewellery purse, jewellery roll, pill box purse, spectacles case and pocket tissue holder.
+The Glencoe Thistle is our customers' favourite Scottish design, available in embroidered cosmetic bag, doilies, table runner, napkins, jewellery purse, jewellery roll, pill box purse, spectacles case and pocket tissue holder.

 The Balmoral Thistle design is one of our customer's favourite Scottish Thistle designs.
-The beautifully embroidered items include table runners, doilies, bib and coaster sets, jewellery rolls, jewellery purses, pill box purses, pocket tissue covers, spectacles cases and towels.
+The beautifully embroidered items include table runners, doilies, bib and coaster sets, jewellery rolls, jewellery purses, pill box purses, pocket tissue covers, spectacles cases and face cloths.
 All make lovely gifts for the Hogmanay celebrations.

 Winged Heart design and create handpainted stained glass gifts in the Scottish borders.
 They are the leading company in the UK for handpainted stained glass gifts.
 Their range of designs are available in paperweights, photoframes, mirrors, crystal window pendants, static window clings, window roundels and panels.
 The Scottish Thistle window roundel, Scottish Flowers static window cling and Scottish Thistles and Flowers paperweight are shown below.

 Ideal for Hogmanay celebrations is the red and green Plaid design which is derived from Scottish Tartan.
-The range is beautifully made and available in placemats, table runners and mantle runners.
+The range is beautifully made and available in placemats and mantle runners.
 The range can be matched with the Hem Stitch table cloth and is ideal for those special occasions.